chouseknecht/mariadb-container/README.md

 --------------
 The default data directory is */var/lib/mysql*.
 If you want to store the database outside of the container, which is generally a good idea, mount a host path or a named volume to this path.
 Otherwise, the database will be destroyed whenever the container is destroyed.

-During the `build` process, if a *mysql* directory exists within the data directory, the data directory will be destroyed.
-The is done to remove the default database created during the install of the MariaDB.
-If you are wanting to mount a pre-existing database, mount it after running the `build` command.
+*WARNING:* During the `build` process, anything in the data directory will be destroyed, so be very carefule, if you're attempting to mount a pre-existing database.
+You'll want to do that post build.

 Role Variables
 --------------